 While there is no magic diet to cure depression, by eating a healthy diet that gives you all the vitamins and nutrients you need and adding certain supplements to fill in the gaps you can help lift your mental state to a more positive place.
+Mix this with some savage cbd which is a herbal remedy and you’ll soon start to see some improvements.
 Some of the most effective supplements for fighting depression include:

 SAM-e- S-adenosyl-L-methionine (SAMe) is produced naturally in the body and helps to produce and regulate hormones as well as maintain cell membranes.
 Available as a dietary supplement in parts of the world, studies have shown SAMe some success in treating depression.